Skip to main content

 Return to Top of Page

-What happens next for students who do not pay their balance due or enroll in a payment plan by February 1?
+What happens next for students who do not pay their balance due by February 1?

 Return to Top of Page